Dissecting a Pandemic: Part 4 — eCommerce Expansion in COVID-19 and Beyond

 The 2019 economic conditions predicted robust eCommerce sales in 2020 aligned with the trend of slow but steady growth of the digital marketplace.
 In 2019, online retail was 12.8% of total retail sales and was driven by the younger generations.

-0*AnPc BDU8lrOeXF9 Relevancy eCommerce Expansion in COVID-19 and Beyond
+0*AnPc BDU8lrOeXF9 Relevancy Agency eCommerce Expansion in COVID-19 and Beyond

 eCommerce growth in COVID-19